JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 ---
 layout: post
-title: Salary negotiation email sample - counter offer letter template (2020)
+title: Salary negotiation email samples and a counter offer letter template
-headline: How to use a compelling salary negotiation email to negotiate your starting salary (including templates)
+headline: How to use a salary negotiation email to negotiate your starting salary (including email templates)
-tagline: Salary negotiation email templates to deliver your counter offer when negotiating starting salary
+tagline: Salary negotiation email templates to deliver your counter offer when negotiating your starting salary
 excerpt: A professional salary negotiator shows you how to counter offer with a salary negotiation email template once you have a job offer.
-(Updated for 2020)
 context: negotiate
 author: josh
 og-image: salary-negotiation-email-make-your-case.png